alextoft/sureflap/README.md

 (calls getPet.php, then displays the pet's current location)

 #### php getDevices.php
-(calls getHousehold, then displays information for devices at the household)
+(calls getHousehold.php, then displays information for devices at the household)

 #### php getCurfewStatus.php
 (calls getDevices.php, then displays current curfew status - with times if enabled)